Robinpig/Note/docs/CS/Java/JDK/Concurrency/ThreadPoolExecutor.md

 2. *If a task can be successfully queued, then we still **need to double-check whether we should have added a thread (because existing ones died since last checking) or that the pool shut down** since entry into this method.
 So we recheck state and if necessary roll back the enqueuing if stopped, or start a new thread if there are none.*
 3. *If we cannot queue task, then we try to add a new thread.
 If it fails, we know we are shut down or saturated and so reject the task.*

+**consider schedule threads in OS and GC cost**

+priority of I/O threads higher than business threads

 ### addWorker